 Beginning in first grade the children learn two foreign languages, Spanish and German.
-Through story, song, rhyme and movement, first, second, and third grade students become acquainted with other cultures, as well as the vocabulary and cadences of the languages.
-They experience the food, festivals, and dance of these cultures.
-Grammar and reading begin with games in the fourth grade and continue more formally in the middle school.
-The students present short plays, songs, and poems in Spanish and German at school assemblies.
+Through story, song, rhyme and movement, grades one through three become acquainted with these cultures, as well as the vocabulary and cadences of the languages.
+In grade four, reading and grammar are introduced, and are continued more formally in the upper grades.
+All students experience the food, festivals, and dance of each culture.
+Often, classes will present short plays, songs or poems in Spanish or German at school assemblies.

-Music is an integral part of the student’s experience at our school.
-Singing and recorder playing begin in first grade under the guidance of the class teacher.
-Starting in third grade, each student learns to play a stringed instrument and participates in a group lesson taught by the strings teacher.
-Chorus classes begin in first grade, building upon the daily singing students experienced in kindergarten.
-There are regular opportunities for performance at recitals, school assemblies, and seasonal celebrations.
+Music is an integral part of the students’ experience at our school.
+Singing and recorder playing begin in first grade under the daily guidance of the class teacher, as well as General Music classes.
+In fourth grade, students also learn to play a stringed instrument in group lessons taught by the Music Director.
+Chorus is introduced in the third grade to build formal technique and repertoire (often relating in some way to the particular curriculum of each grade).
+Beginning in fourth grade, students learn to play a stringed instrument in group lessons.
+There are regular opportunities for performance at school assemblies, concerts and seasonal celebrations.

-Drama, painting, drawing, modeling, and coordinated movement are thoroughly integrated into every aspect of the academic curriculum, including the science and mathematics courses.
+Drama, painting, drawing, modeling and coordinated movement are thoroughly integrated into every aspect of the academic curriculum, including the science and mathematics courses.
 Students learn to illustrate complicated logarithmic spirals through precise drawing with a compass.
-The pyramids of Egypt may be modeled in clay, the mythological characters of ancient Greece depicted in watercolor paintings, and the music of medieval Europe performed on a recorder.
+The pyramids of Egypt may be modeled in clay, the mythological characters of ancient Greece depicted in watercolor paintings, and the music of Medieval Europe performed on a recorder.
 Class plays are chosen (or written) according to the themes of the Main Lesson.
-First grade students may act out fairy tales, while eighth graders may perform a Shakespeare comedy.
+First grade students may act out fairy tales or nature stories, while eighth graders may perform a Shakespeare comedy.
 Every student illustrates his or her own Main Lesson books and reports, creating original textbooks full of artistic and academic endeavors.

 In fifth through eighth grades, students learn hands-on woodworking.
-They use hand tools to rasp, file, gorge and plane.
+The use hand tools to rasp, file, gouge and plane.
 They learn to appreciate the life-imbued medium of wood and to work rhythmically and sensitively.
-Creating a sequence of useful objects such as cooking spoons, bowls and three-legged stools reveals the fundamentals of sculptural form, simple yet beautiful.
+Creating a sequence of useful objects such as cooking spoons, bowls and three-legged stools reveals fundamentals of sculptural form, simple yet beautiful.
 The sense of completion and success in this practical work creates balance and strengthens their will.